 What is the difference between proficiency & placement?

-Placement is only saying that you are qualified to place into the next math course and does not satisfy any degree requirements unless specifically stated in the placement letter.
+Placement is saying that you are qualified to place into the next math course and does not satisfy any degree requirements unless specifically stated in the placement letter.

 What can I do to proficiency a math class?